intercepted16/pymupdf4llm-C/tests/README.md

 3. Quick smoke check only: `pytest -m smoke`.
 4. Skip the native conversion path: `pytest -m "not requires_pdf"`.

-The integration tests write temporary markdown outputs under a temp directory and reuse the PDFs in `tests/test_data`.
+The integration tests write temporary per-page JSON outputs under a temp directory and reuse the PDFs in `tests/test_data`.
 No manual cleanup is required.